crownstone/bluenet/README.md

 And in another console:

-    ./flash_openocd.sh upload combined.hex
+    ./flash_openocd.sh upload combined.bin

-Here the binary `combined.hex` is the softdevice and application combined.
+Here the binary `combined.bin` is the softdevice and application combined.

 ## Meshing